duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 ### Technological Innovations in Robotics

 #### Leveraging Machine Learning
-Our approach at Rose City Robotics involves collecting and utilizing sensor and vision data to train transformer neural networks to provide robots with predictive motion planning capabilities.
+Our approach at RoZero Labs involves collecting and utilizing sensor and vision data to train transformer neural networks to provide robots with predictive motion planning capabilities.
 This allows our robots to train on complex tasks, enabling them to perform precise disassembly operations autonomously.
 This process is called imitation learning, where robots learn from human demonstrations and teleoperation using [research pioneered by Stanford University](https://mobile-aloha.github.io/).

 We are also using a technique called active inference, which is a unified theory of human brain function using statistical physics.
 Active inference treats both perception and action as inference processes, allowing robots to seamlessly integrate sensory information and motor control techniques which shows great promise for endowing robots with adaptive capabilities central to real world applications.

 #### Sensor and Vision Data Integration
-We are developing [systems for capturing training data from human demonstrations](https://rosecityrobotics.com/2024/05/08/data-collection-methodologies-for-ai-driven-robotics/).
+We are developing [systems for capturing training data from human demonstrations](https://rozerolabs.com/2024/05/08/data-collection-methodologies-for-ai-driven-robotics/).
 By integrating training data gathered from our sensors and vision systems, we provide our robots with the necessary data to understand and navigate the intricate structures of EV battery packs.
 This data is crucial for training custom robots to perform these tasks safely and efficiently.

 ### Benefits of Autonomous Robotic Disassembly
 Autonomous robotic disassembly allows for more precise material recovery compared to traditional methods.
 By disassembling battery packs, autonomous robots can recover valuable materials such as nickel, manganese, cobalt, aluminum, copper and lithium more efficiently.
 Also good cells can be extracted before the recycling process and returned to use, which saves a considerable amount of embodied manufacturing energy and cost.